Bella Poarch: Musical career

 In January 2020, Poarch created her TikTok account.
 She started actively posting on TikTok based on gaming and cosplay content in April 2020.
-She gained notability in August 2020, when her lip sync videos went viral, most notably her video where she is lip-syncing to "Sophie Aspin Send" by Millie B. The zoomed-in video of her lip-syncing to that tune and rhythmically bouncing went viral and became TikTok's most liked video of all time.
-Following her TikTok success, she launched a YouTube channel and Twitter page in the months after she joined TikTok.
+She gained notability in August 2020, when her lip sync videos went viral, most notably her video where she is lip-syncing to "M to the B" by Millie B. The zoomed-in video of her lip-syncing and rhythmically bouncing her head to the song went viral and became TikTok's most liked video of all time.
+Following her TikTok success, she launched a YouTube channel and Twitter page.

 Poarch is also associated with her alpaca stuffed toy.
 In 2020, she released a limited clothing line RIPNDIP x Paca Collaboration.

 In December 2020, Poarch's rising popularity peaked when she reportedly grabbed the interest of two large professional Esports organizations – 100 Thieves and FaZe Clan, which apparently showed interest in her, a live streamer and gamer at the time, as a content creator under their respective banners.

 In May 2021, Poarch signed a record deal with Warner Records.

-On May 14, 2021, Poarch released her debut single "Build a Bitch".
-The associated music video, which appeared on YouTube, was described by Billboard as "an audacious, darkly comic slice of new-school pop", created with Daniel Virgil Maisonneuve, the producer-songwriter better known as Sub Urban."
+On May 14, Poarch released her debut single "Build a Bitch."
+She stated that the song was inspired by her experiences with being bullied as a child, disclosing "Growing up, I used to get bullied and stuff ...
+I wanted my first song to have a good meaning to it and to help a lot of people just to be like, more confident about themselves."
+The associated music video was described by Billboard as "an audacious, darkly comic slice of new-school pop," created with Daniel Virgil Maisonneuve, the producer-songwriter better known as Sub Urban."
 The video features other notable internet personalities including Valkyrae, Mia Khalifa, Bretman Rock and ZHC.

-On an episode of the 100 Thieves podcast "The CouRage and Nadeshot Show", Poarch said that the song traces back to her own history of being bullied as a child.
-Poarch said on the podcast that she had wanted to become a singer since she was a child.
+On an episode of the 100 Thieves podcast The CouRage and Nadeshot Show, Poarch stated that she wanted to become a singer since she was a child.

 Poarch released her first EP, Dolls, on August 12, 2022.
 It includes her previous singles, "Build a Bitch", "Inferno", and "Dolls", as well as new tracks "Villain", "No Man's Land", and "Living Hell".
 A music video for "Living Hell" debuted alongside the EP.
 In addition to co-starring in the music video for "Dolls", Grimes features on "No Man's Land".
 Rolling Stone praised the dark pop tone of the EP.
 In addition, "Villain" would be used for WWE's Extreme Rules premium live event in 2022.

-Military career

-Poarch is a U.S. Navy veteran.
-She enlisted in the Navy in 2017 as an aviation ordnanceman and served for three years, having been stationed in Japan and Hawaii.
+She released a song and music video with Lauv on September 15, 2023, titled "Crush".